 Water your desert spoon plant regularly until it's established in your landscape and weekly during the summer.
 You can decrease your watering cadence as you near winter—the plant will only need to be watered every two to four weeks during cooler months.
 As you water, aim your hose or can towards the base of the plant instead of the crown—too much moisture introduced to the crown area can result in root rot.

 Temperature and Humidity

-Preferring hot and dry conditions, common sotol is both heat-tolerant and drought-tolerant.
-High temperatures suit this plant best, though heat stress may occur at temperatures above 100 degrees Fahrenheit.
-It cannot survive long periods of frost.
-Grow in an area where the temperature does not dip down below 50 degrees Fahrenheit.
+True to its native hot and dry desert environment, desert spoon plants are both heat-tolerant and drought-tolerant.
+High temperatures suit this plant best, though heat stress may occur if temperatures are consistently above 100 degrees Fahrenheit.
+Desert spoon plants cannot survive long periods of frost and should not be grown in areas where temperatures dip below 50 degrees Fahrenheit.

-Because this plant cannot survive very cold winters, gardeners outside of the recommended hardiness zones grow them in containers.
-Choose a pot that is large enough for the plant to grow to its mature size.
-Sotol does not do well being transplanted or repotted often.
-As with the soil in the ground, make sure the potting mix and the container itself are well-draining.
+Because desert spoon plants cannot survive very cold winters, gardeners outside of the recommended hardiness zones often grow them in containers.
+If doing so, choose a pot that is large enough for the plant to grow to its mature size—desert spoon plants do not do well being transplanted or repotted often.
+As with the soil in the ground, make sure the potting mix, and the container itself, are well-draining.

 While desert spoon plants don't have many known pest issues, they can encounter some problems with fungal diseases, specifically where excess moisture is concerned.
 If the soil they're planted in is not well-draining (or if they're excessively watered), root rot can become a problem.
 High humidity levels or soil that isn't allowed to dry out between waterings can also cause fungal infections.
 To combat this issue, use a fungicidal treatment and be sure to maintain proper air circulation around the plants and other nearby specimens.